jpedro/jpedro.github.io/.posts/coding.md

 operations/infrastructure/cloud were for a long enough time developers.
 They think in layers and single responsabilities, reusability and decoupling.
 Naming, punctation, attention to detail matter, because compilers don't tolerate typos.

-Every time I open a shell script and I don't see what I'm gonna call now EU mode (`set -eu`) at the top I get worried.
+> Every time I open a shell script and I don't see what I'm gonna
+> call now EU mode (`set -eu`) or its better `set -euo pipefail` at
+> the top I get worried.

 Everyone should be exposed at coding.
 Coding should be mandatory at school, even if just for a few lessons.
 For most people it will not stick.